UoY-IM-MPIE/mpie-git-tutorial/README.md

 ## Step 3: Adding a Files to Your Repository

 You now have a git repository on your local computer.
 To see your git repository press the “Show in Finder” button.
+Right click, "Show in Explorer" for those on Windows!

 ![View the files of your repository in finder](https://github.com/UoY-IM-MPIE/mpie-git-tutorial/blob/main/Instructions/finder.png)